 Notwithstanding the unfavourable economic conditions that prevail in the country the Registrar's Department achieved some of its goals.
-The
+The achievements are outlined under the following Sections of the Department:

 Admissions and Students Records

 Total student enrolment in the University has been characterized by a steady increase in the last 4 years, with the year 2018 recording the highest ever total student enrolment.
 The increase over the years has been from a total of 8 651 in 2015 to a total of 10 820 in 2018.
 Similarly, at Faculty level enrolment has been gradually increasing, with the Faculty of Commerce dominating enrollment by 39% followed by the Faculty of Applied Sciences at 22%.
 The steady rise of the total enrolment is clearly shown in table 4 below.